Giving Back to Our Communities

 Marshall County Public Online Learning Organization

-As part of the economic development initiative of Lewisburg, Tennessee, MarCO POLO is an eight-week in-person and virtual job training program that seeks to train students to boost their skills in Zoom, Google and Microsoft offerings, and train them for the unique environment of virtual employment.
+As part of the economic development initiative of Lewisburg, Tennessee, MarCO POLO is an eight-week in-person and virtual job training program that trains students in Zoom, Google and Microsoft to prepare them for the unique environment of virtual employment.

 In Marshall County, women with children under the age of 18 make up 88% of the unemployed population, facing barriers to employment opportunities that include childcare availability, transportation to and from work, and educational attainments or training opportunities.
 MarCO POLO works to remove these barriers.
 Recently joining eight other communities participating in the Tennessee Valley Authority (TVA) Community Innovation Academy, MarCO POLO provides a space and training center to teach remote working, entrepreneurship, and computer coding while also providing a co-working and maker space.